russell-archer/StoreHelper/README.md

 - Better still, transactions are now **automatically** validated by `StoreKit2`!!

 ## Async/Await support
-`StoreKit1` used a closure-based method of working with async APIs and notifications:
+`StoreKit1` uses a closure-based method of working with async APIs and notifications:

-- This led to code that was difficult to read, with program flow being somewhat disjointed
+- This leads to code that is difficult to read, with program flow being somewhat disjointed

-`StoreKit2` fully embraces the `Async`/`Await` pattern introduced in Swift 5.5, Xcode 13 and iOS 15:
+`StoreKit2` fully embraces the new `Async`/`Await` pattern introduced in Swift 5.5, Xcode 13 and iOS 15:

 - This makes working with async APIs much easier and results in a more "natural" flow to your code